mudler/edgevpn/README.md

 $ EDGEVPNTOKEN=$(edgevpn -g | tee config.yaml | base64 -w0)
 ```

-All edgevpn commands emplies that you either specify a `EDGEVPNTOKEN` (or `--token` as parameter) or a `EDGEVPNCONFIG`.
+All edgevpn commands emplies that you either specify a `EDGEVPNTOKEN` (or `--token` as parameter) or a `EDGEVPNCONFIG` as this is the way for `edgevpn` to establish a network between the nodes.

 The configuration file is the network definition and allows you to connect over to your peers securely.

 **Warning** Exposing this file or passing-it by is equivalent to give full control to the network.